Optimal estimation of variance in nonparametric regression with random design: Proof of Theorem

 \section{Proof of Theorem \ref{thm:nonpar_lower}}

 \begin{proof} We will only prove the lower bound $n^{-8\alpha/(4\alpha + 1)}$ in the regime $0<\alpha<1/4$ since for $\alpha \geq 1/4$, the rate reduces to the parametric rate $n^{-1}$ and the proof is straightforward.
-Throughout the proof, $C$ represents a generic sufficiently large positive constant and $c$ represents a generic sufficiently small positive constant always taken to be smaller than $1$.
-Both $C$ and $c$ only depend on $\alpha,C_f,C_\sigma,C_\varepsilon, C_0,c_0$ and might have different values for each occurrence.
-Without loss of generality, we assume the sample size $n$ and the constants $C_f,C_\sigma,C_\varepsilon, C_0$ are sufficiently large, and $c_0$ is sufficiently small.
+Throughout the proof, $C$ represents a generic sufficiently large positive constant and $c$ represents a generic sufficiently small positive constant always taken to be smaller than $1/4$.
+Both $C$ and $c$ only depend on $\alpha,C_\cal{F},C_\sigma,C_\varepsilon, C_0,c_0$ and might have different values for each occurrence.
+By appropriately rescaling the parameters in the lower bound construction, without loss of generality, we assume that the sample size $n$ and the constants $C_\cal{F},C_\sigma,C_\varepsilon, C_0$ are sufficiently large, $c_0$ is sufficiently small, and $[0,1]\subset I$.

 We will make use of Le Cam's two point method.
 Introduce the following constants:

 where we tune the constant $c$ in $h_n$ so that $N$ is a positive integer.
 We now specify $f(\cdot)$, distribution of $X$ and distribution of $\varepsilon$ in the null and alternative hypotheses, $H_0$ and $H_1$, respectively.